swetha-devops-platform/DevOps-Prerequisites-Concepts-/Module 5 - Bash Scripting /Variables.md

 <img width="828" height="78" alt="image" src="https://github.com/user-attachments/assets/ef942907-980c-4848-b933-e1c4202ffcf2" />

-        2.Old: `command` - ` this is not an Single quote. it is an battish
+        2. Old: `command` - ` this is not an Single quote. it is an battish

 <img width="678" height="175" alt="image" src="https://github.com/user-attachments/assets/c4faf138-8d6a-43f1-a8dc-6e6c2542971e" />

-5. Local Variables: Inside function only.

-               function greet() {
-               local name="Swetha"
-               echo $name
-                            }

-6. Global Variable - Accessible everywhere.

-              name="Swetha"

-7. Environment or System Variables - Predefined system variables.
+4. Exporting Variables -

-Example:
+            By default, a variable created in Bash is local to that shell session.
+If you want the variable to be available to: Child processes, Sub-shells Other scripts - You must export it. export converts a shell variable into an environment variable.

+            For Every User - /etc/profile - Give the exported Variables in basharc

+            For Praticular User - Give the Exported Variable in Basharc for the particular User

+            Syntax : export VariableName=Value

+There are two types of variables:

+            Shell variable → Only available in current shell

+            Environment variable → Available to child processes

                     echo $HOME - User home directory
                     echo $USER - Current user
                     echo $PATH - Executable search path
                     echo $PWD  - Present working directory
                     echo $SHELL - Current shell
                     echo $RANDOM - It gives any random Numbers echo &SECONDS - The number of seconds the Scripts Started echo &LINENO - Returns the current line number in bash scripts

-7. Exporting Variables - By default, a variable created in Bash is local to that shell session.
-If you want the variable to be available to: Child processes, Sub-shells Other scripts - You must export it.

-            Syntax : export VariableName=Value

-   There are two types of variables:

-            Shell variable → Only available in current shell

-            Environment variable → Available to child processes

-export converts a shell variable into an environment variable.

 How to Check Exported Variables:

              env or printenv - These commands show only exported (environment) variables.

-Export Variables are Permantely saved in Root Directory hidden Files
+Export Variables are Permantely saved in Root Directory hidden Files in the basharch files we should type our exported variables

 <img width="1295" height="117" alt="image" src="https://github.com/user-attachments/assets/8905d11e-6720-449c-a521-0e789b836e67" />

-9. read Input from User

-            read name
-            echo "Hello $name"

-With message:
-           read -p "Enter your name: " name

-9. Default Values in Variables

-           echo ${name:-"DefaultName"}
-If name is empty → prints DefaultName.

-10. Constant Variable (Readonly)

-          readonly company="TCS"
-          Cannot change later.

-11. Arithmetic with Variables

-          a=10
-          b=5
-          sum=$((a+b))
-          echo $sum

-CommandLine Arugments (Very Important for DevOps 🔥) - Command line arguments are values passed to a script when executing it.
+5. CommandLine Arugments (Very Important for DevOps 🔥) - Command line arguments are values passed to a script when executing it.

             Variable	      Meaning